Sivaprasad102/Major-Health-Issues/README.md

 This is a web based application developed for health related telugu based website in india

-### This web based restaurant application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.
+### This web based  application has been developed for the accomplishment of Future Ready Talent Internship program launched by Microsoft, Future Skills Prime, Quess, Github and EY.

 **Project Link** - https://majorhealthissues.azurewebsites.net/